Q. I have some material in my paper that has already been published in another paper. What do I need to do to re-use it in my new JLT submission?

 Q: Can I publish my paper on ArXiv as well as in JLT?

 A: In general, we advise against the use of on-line repositories.
 JLT is a sufficiently fast publication that such pre-publication mechanisms should not be necessary.
-Also, JLT allows for the submission of supplementary information, where material going beyond your core paper may be uploaded and linked with your JLT paper on IEEExplore, as described in our (guidelines for authors).
 Should you still want to use on-line repositories (such as ArXiv), please note that (1) you must reference your originally uploaded ArXiv paper in your JLT submission, (2) upon submission of an article to JLT, you must update any previously posted version of your submitted article with a prominently displayed IEEE copyright notice, and (3) upon publication of an article by JLT, you must replace any previously posted electronic versions of the article with either (a) the full citation to the JLT paper with its Digital Object Identifier (DOI), or (b) the JLT accepted version with the DOI (not the IEEE-typeset version).
 Upon your request, IEEE will make available to you the preprint version of your article that you can post and that includes the DOI, IEEE’s copyright notice, and a notice indicating the article has been accepted for publication in JLT.

 Q: How do I become a Reviewer for JLT?